 These sources are not only present on the surface web, but also the deep and dark web.
 For investigators and analysts, OSINT is a necessary tool for their investigations and analyses.
 That’s why OSINT is so widely used, which makes sense.

-OSINT and SOCMINT tools and techniques are designed to assist investigators and analysts with their specific investigations and analyses.
-SOCMINT refers to social media intelligence which requires special tools such as dark web monitoring software next to dark web scanning software.
-SOCMINT has gained in importance since threat actors use social media (especially on the dark web) to communicate with other threat actors or groups, buy and sell stolen goods, and buy resources such as toolkits for cyberattacks, weapons, other goods to e.g., plan and execute cyber or terror attacks, and receive payments in cryptocurrencies.
+OSINT techniques are designed to assist investigators and analysts with their specific investigations and analyses.
+OSINT requires special tools such as dark web monitoring software next to dark web scanning software.
+OSINT has gained in importance since threat actors use social media (especially on the dark web) to communicate with other threat actors or groups, buy and sell stolen goods, and buy resources such as toolkits for cyberattacks, weapons, other goods to e.g., plan and execute cyber or terror attacks, and receive payments in cryptocurrencies.

 All these OSINT tools help investigators to analyze massive amounts of unstructured data, also in foreign languages, as well as provide tailored analytics to deliver immediate, high-impact results to meet these OSINT challenges that would otherwise be tedious and time-consuming.